sandvine/sandscript-library-interface/README.md

 and it will dump out the data structures as the policy engine will see them.

+This tools walks the manifests but does not actually call the functions you have defined.

 Note: once you have compiled the tool, you can test it on different versions of your library without re-building it.